anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 (see (#backwards_incompatible_changes))?
 5. If the extension registers new values in an IANA registry used by RDAP, does it describe how a client is to use those values?

+As noted in (#syntax), any new registration that is a case variant of an existing registration MUST be rejected.

+RDAP clients SHOULD match values in this registry using case-insensitive matching.

 Extension authors are encouraged but not required to seek an informal review of their extension by sending a request for review to regext@ietf.org.